HEINMA/Design/DB_DESIGN.md

 In health care industry lot of informations are updated regularly.
 To make system are not absoleete with the time , those are needed to capable to add defferent ifnormtions and data to database simply.
 But sql databases are basically relation oriented.
 It is required regid database architecture.

-Some Informations are taken from https://lp.scylladb.com/sql-to-nosql-architecture-wp-thanks.html
+Some Informations are taken from following url and you can register and access scylladb white papers regarding nosql database.

+https://lp.scylladb.com/sql-to-nosql-architecture-wp-thanks.html

 Today, the most iconic and familiar